axiand/axiand/README.md

 I go by many names depending on platform.
 Sorry if it gets a little confusing sometimes /shrug

 ## 🔭 I’m currently working on...
+- Co-maintaining [Fuji](https://github.com/FujiAPI/Fuji), a mod loader for Celeste 64.
-- [Origami](https://github.com/axiand/origami), a JavaScript API framework.
+- [Origami](https://github.com/axiand/origami), a JavaScript API framework. (sparsely)
 - Other things every now and then.

 ## 📫 How to reach me...